Robert-Nickel/lightbulb-learning/README.md

 # Lightbulb Learning

-💡  Some people just want to see the world learn.
-We believe: That works best in a friendly, collaborative environment without pressure.
-That is why Lightbulb Learning is about growth through	understanding instead of grades through memorization.
+Learning evaluation that scales.

-🥋  Lightbulb Learning is a dialogue platform: it lets your students challenge each other by asking good open questions, answering them precisely and providing feedback for each others work - all of that being a part of their educational process and performance.
+Lightbulb Learning is a learning evaluation system that scales for groups with many participants.
+Students challenge each other by asking and discussing questions, while you get insight into their current level of understanding and their learning curve - which is gold for your evaluation of their performance.

-📈  Observe and evaluate your students path through the learning curve over weeks or months, because growth takes more time than a 90 minute exam.

-🔥  It is all free and open source.
-[Get your hands on Lightbulb Learning to learn more.](https://lightbulb-learning.io)
+## How does it work?
+Learning is more than answering questions.
+Formulating a question means framing a problem, and is a more effective way of learning than just answering one.
+Giving constructive feedback means to have not only expertise, but also empathy - and is one of the most underrated skills in modern (working) life.
+That's why we believe that contemplating every contribution to the discussion gives a clearer view on learning performance.

+Watch your students thinking about and discussing interesting questions, while getting realtime insight into all aspects of their performance.

+## Who is it for?

+Lightbulb Learning is for you, if...

+- ...you are a teacher or professor and want to get a more rational insight into your students learning adventure.
+- ...are tired of marking exam papers for days and need a more scalable and justifiable approach of defining grades.
+- ...are an author of an online course and want to reward those that reach a certain level with a certificate.

 ## Stay in the loop?
 Join the [mailing list](https://tinyletter.com/RobertNickel).

 This is a monthly curated newsletter about the product, stories of success and failure, lessons learned and my insights on this journey.

-I won't send you spam and you can unsubscribe at any time.
+No bullshit - unsubscribe at any time.

-I know that your time is valuable.